warehouse-web/warehouse/content/shop/2020-04-11-portal-004-exercise-and-coloring-book.md

       of the everyday as opposed to the myth of the exclusive fashion image.
       _PORTAL_ thus provides an entryway to a vision that begins to prioritise values that are ephemeral and yet integral in “influencing hearts and minds and shaping the way we live together”.
-Itcaptures and visualises information that circumvents established hierarchies and disrupts the homogeneity of the commercially driven fashion system with the refreshing diversity of fashion that is worn; embodied and imperfect.
+It captures and visualises information that circumvents established hierarchies and disrupts the homogeneity of the commercially driven fashion system with the refreshing diversity of fashion that is worn; embodied and imperfect.

       The collected information of each _PORTAL_ edition is visualized and